-On entry to the Centre, it is the parent's responsibility to inform the Head of Centre of any allergies.
+On entry to the Centre, it is the parent's responsibility to inform the Centre of any allergies.
 This information should include all previous serious allergic reactions, history of anaphylaxis and details of all prescribed medication.
-The staff member with responsibility for oversight of children with allergies is referred to below as the First Aider.
+The staff members with responsibility for oversight of children with allergies are referred to below as the First Aider.